 It’s been said that you save money when doing more cooking than eating out.
 And who doesn’t want to simplify how much money they spend?

-And if you don’t feel like grocery shopping, there are apps like Blue Apron and Plated that will deliver the ingredients you need to cook the meal you want.
+And if you don’t feel like grocery shopping, there are apps like Blue Apron that will deliver the ingredients you need to cook the meal you want.
 I know not everyone likes cooking, but I find there’s a simple pleasure in just making your own meal.

 Or making a meal for others to enjoy.
 It can be a relaxing distraction from all the other things going on in your life.
 You don’t have to cook a five-course meal.